two-torial/two-torial/docs/errorcodes/bemani.md

 !!! tip ""

-	This error was seen on Pop&apos;n Usaneko due to improper setup and bad parameter usage in SpiceTools, make sure to follow [the first time setup](/games/popnusaneko/setup.md) and utilize the `-url` and `-p` parameters in SpiceTools so that you're not needlessly risking making mistakes in modifying the game's files.
+	This error was seen on Pop&apos;n Usaneko due to improper setup and bad parameter usage in SpiceTools, make sure to follow [the Game Setup](/games/bemani/popn/usaneko/setup.md) and utilize the `-url` and `-p` parameters in SpiceTools so that you're not needlessly risking making mistakes in modifying the game's files.

 &nbsp;